 When you have those kinds of friends to depend on and spend time with, you’ll find yourself caring less about who’s cool and who’s not and more about the friends you know you can depend on.
 Which is a pretty great way to go through life.

-I love you and hope you find your marble jar friends,
+I love you and hope you have even more best friends than Randy,

 Dad